-Sometimes the person will have a real, albeit minor, injury that they exaggerate in order to stay out of work.
+Sometimes the person will have a real, albeit minor, injury that would not normally warrant medical care, but they exaggerate it in order to stay out of work.
 Alternatively, some people suffer real injuries, but they falsely claim the injury occurred at work when they were actually injured doing something on their own time.
-Some people are even so focused on getting workers’ compensation that they even will purposefully injure themselves at work, which is still considered fraud even though the injury is, real and did actually occur on the job.
+Some people are even so focused on getting workers’ compensation that they even will purposefully injure themselves at work, which is still considered fraud even though the injury is, real, new and did actually occur on the job.

 In the most elaborate cases, doctors and workers’s compensation attorneys may all be involved in the scheme, receiving part of the cut from the “injury victim” in exchange for helping him or her file false or exaggerated medical claims.